austintgriffith/token-subscription/README.md

 Uses pre-approved ERC20 tokens in combination with meta transactions to create recurring subscriptions on the Ethereum blockchain with as little burden on the subscriber as possible.

+A subscriber signs a single off-chain transaction, off-chain relayers will continue to submit it when it becomes valid, and the publisher will regularly receive tokens.
+The subscriber controls the limit and status of the subscription using the ERC20 approve() command on the token contract.

 ## Abstract

 A _publisher_ provides an ongoing service to multiple _subscribers_ and wishes to receive compensation on a periodic interval.
 The _publisher_ can deploy a lightweight _subscription contract_ to represent their service.
 Then, the _publisher_ sends _subscribers_ a link to terms which they sign as a single, off-chain meta transaction.
 This meta transaction is sent to the _publisher_ and/or a third party network that is incentivized with a _gasToken_.